PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

-(B) NAVSUP: A Budget Submitting Office (BSO) supported by NAVSUP has more than four (4) UACs exceeding $3500 in a FY.
+(B) NAVSUP: A Budget Submitting Office (BSO) supported by NAVSUP has more than four (4) UACs exceeding the micro-purchase threshold in a FY.
 Authority for delegation of ratification authority is by BSO.

 (C) When the person committing the UAC has made, or the contractor performing the UAC has submitted, a UAC at any point in the past.

 (iii) For counting purposes, use the date that the ratifiable action occurred not the date of reporting.

 (iv) The ability to delegate in accordance with (i) resets at the beginning of each FY.

 (v) The HCA shall maintain records of all ratifications regardless of dollar value and review as part of its Procurement Performance Management Assessment Program (PPMAP) (see NMCARS 5201.691).

 (a) HCAs shall establish procedures for ratification of UACs.

 (b) When an activity receives a UAC that falls within another activity’s unique contracting authority (as defined in 5201.601-90), one of two actions is required to address the UAC: